MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-A workspace is how you store and manage events and reports.
-When you create a workspace, you select the type of data you will send to the workspace.
+A workspace is how you store and manage events and reports in engagement insights capability.
+It's where you can view user activity in real time to better understand your audience.

+When you create a workspace, you select the type of data that you'll send to the workspace.
+You can add other users, or members, to an existing workspace at any time.
 During public preview, engagement insights capability only supports web workspaces.

-The workspace is where you can view user activity in real time.
-You can add members to an existing workspace at any time.

 ## Create a workspace